 Here’s our version of Packing Tips for Female Backpackers.
 Packing for a trip can be one of the most exciting (oh my gosh, I’m really going somewhere!) and stressful (how am I supposed to fit all of this into that?!) parts of a trip.
 Depending on what you pack and how you pack it can either excite you or make you throw your clothes all around the room in frustration.

-I’ve compiled a packing list to help you out (specifically you ladies!), so you know exactly what you should and shouldn’t pack.
+I’ve compiled packing tips for female backpackers, so you know exactly what you should and shouldn’t pack.

 1. Find the right backpack

 This will make you or break you.
 I highly recommend the backpack I use, the Kelty Redstone 60 L Charcoal backpack.
 It’s a bit pricey (I found it on sale!), but it’s an investment if you want to travel long term.
 Price is definitely a big factor when choosing a backpack.
 If you can’t afford one right away and you have some time before your trip, put aside some money so you can purchase a quality backpack (Kach used to have a Numinous Pack).

 A feature that I really like with mine is the strap around your stomach that provides awesome back support.
 There’s a ton of room, different zippers to access different parts of the backpack without having to dig through everything, and a cover over the top.
 You can also adjust it to the curve of your back for optimal comfort.